Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 11. janori ($36K/year)

-Johanna and Raphael Spannocchi (from Munich, Germany) started janori over 2 years ago.
+Johanna and Raphael Spannocchi (from Munich, Germany) started janori almost 3 years ago.

 Hi there!
 We are Raphael and Johanna Spannocchi, the founders of janori. janori sells delicious, local, organic food.
 Like organic coffee, great, slave-free chocolate handmade in Munich, Germany, and some of the finest Gin on the planet.